Vinod Scaria: Precision Medicine and Pharmacogenomics in India

-Scaria has been involved in creating a unique programme along with his colleague Dr Mohammed Faruq which enable clinicians from across the country to tap into the rich expertise of CSIR Institute of Genomics and Integrative Biology in the area of genomics to enable fast and effective diagnosis of genetic diseases.
-This programme today has been widely utilized by hospitals across the country.
+Scaria has been involved in creating a program along with his colleague Dr Mohammed Faruq which enable clinicians from across the country to tap into the vast data of CSIR Institute of Genomics and Integrative Biology in the area of genomics to enable fast and effective diagnosis of genetic diseases.
+This programis now widely utilized by hospitals across the country.

 The IndiGen programme on population Genomics for public health was initiated in 2019 with an attempt to start understanding the genetic diversity of the country by sequencing over a thousand Indian individuals."The outcomes of IndiGen will have applications in a number of areas including faster and efficient diagnosis of rare genetic diseases", said Union Science Minister, Harsh Vardhan, at the press conference announcing the programme.
 The programme has accelerated the commercial adaptation and application of genomics in India by working closely with various industrial partners.
 The summary data from the programme is available for researchers and clinicians.